-“You boys are sick,” David complained.
+“You boys are sick,” David complains.

 “Oh, I’ll seal the deal alright.
 Just don’t expect me to move out.
 Her roommate will never let me stay up there.”

-“You’re a welcome guest,” he smiled.
+“You’re a welcome guest,” he smiles.

 “We’ll all be here.
 Are you guys ready to rock out?”